-It can be hard to find helmets that are small enough for infants and young toddlers, as most “children’s” helmets are made for school-aged kids with MUCH bigger heads.
+It can be hard to find kids helmets that are small enough for infants and young toddlers, as most “children’s” helmets are made for school-aged kids with MUCH bigger heads.
 That’s why we’ve put together this list of the best helmets for infants, toddlers and older kids.
 Note: these helmets can be used for biking, roller skating, skateboarding, and more.

 A note about safety certifications: All bicycle helmets manufactured after 1999 must meet the U.S. Consumer Product Safety Commission (CPSC) bicycle helmet standard.
 That said, all of our recommendations below are CPSC certified.
 For more detailed information, please reference this article.